wk8/cookbook-cloudflare/README.md

 You can also easily clean up the test records created that way by running `CLOUDFLARE_CLEANUP=1 vagrant provision`.

-Then playing with this cookbook should be as easy as running `bundle install && vagrant up`!
+Then playing with this cookbook should be as easy as running `bundle install --path vendor/bundle && vagrant up`!

 Contributing & Feedback
 =======================